 Let’s look at our organization today.
 We are led by a nine member board serving rotating three year terms.
 We have 17 landscaping teams, each led by a monitor with 10 -20 workers each.
 We have 11 irrigation monitors to cover 26 miles of water lines.

 We work closely with Maricopa County, the Rec Centers, PORA, the Posse, and with the SCW Foundation who provide us with our 3,500 sq ft warehouse at Stardust and R.H.
 Johnson---rent free.
 Our hours for on the street vary by the season.
-Winter 7:30 to 9 and summer (April thru Sept) 6:30- 8.
-We have a half hour general membership meeting the 3rd Sat of the month following our morning work schedule.
+Winter hours are 7:30 to 9 am and summer (April thru Sept) 6:30- 8 am.
+We have a general membership meeting the 3rd Sat of the month following our morning work schedule.
 Free coffee and donuts courtesy of the Sundome Merchants Association.
 Our work assignments are varied: Not everyone works on landscaping.
-We have Admin, an e-script and Bashas program coordination, Historian, Irrigation, Maintenance, refreshment team for our meetings, Safety, PR, Sunshine, others including coordinators of our annual luminaria project.
+We have Admin, an e-script and Bashas program coordination, Historian, Irrigation, Maintenance, refreshment team for our meetings, Safety, PR, others including coordinators of our annual luminaria project.

-As of now we have 324 coed members.
+We have approximately 300 members.
 Both full time and part time residents.
-We come from 36 states and with backgrounds, from a rocket scientist to nearly every profession you can imagine.
-About 270 of our members are active and the remainder retired members who are no longer able to work actively.
+We come from approximately 36 states and with backgrounds, from scientists to firefighters; nearly every profession you can imagine.

-According to County Supervisor Max Wilson’s office, the PRIDES saved taxpayers $483,000 in 2007.
+At the 2019 Recreation Center Annual Meeting, the Rec.
+Center President announced PRIDES save the Rec Centers and Maricopa County approximately one million dollars annuallly.
 Along with these savings, our work adds value to each of our properties.
 We get enormous cooperation from Maricopa County and the Rec Centers.